User Roles & Permissions in WordPress

 }

-Just like removing a role it is very simple to remove a capability from user role with help of remove_cap() function.
-The code snippet below will remove the capability to manage website settings from "Editor" user role.
+Just like removing a role, it is very simple to remove a capability from a user role with the help of the remove_cap() function.
+The code snippet below will remove the capability to manage website settings from the "Editor" user role.

 add_action('init', 'remove_capability_from_editor');